sirixdb/sirix/README.md

 This work is released under the [BSD 3-clause license](LICENSE).

-## Involved People
+## Project Maintainer

-Sirix is maintained by:
+SirixDB is maintained by:

 * Johannes Lichtenberger

 ## Contributors ✨

+As the project was forked from a university project called Treetank, my deepest gratitute to Marc Kramis, who came up with the idea of building a versioned, secure and energy efficient data store, which retains the history of resources for his PhD.
+Furthermore Sebastian Graf came up with a lot of ideas and greatly improved the implementation for his PhD.
+Besides, a lot of students worked and improved the project considerably.

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people, who greatly improved SirixDB lately.
+SirixDB couldn't exist without the help of the Open Source community:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->